zlgopen/awtk/README.md

 ### Mac

-If scons and sdl2 aren't installed, please run the following command in the terminal (assuming that brew has been installed):
+If nodejs, scons and sdl2 aren't installed, please run the following command in the terminal (assuming that brew has been installed):

 ```
-brew install scons sdl2
+brew install scons sdl2 node
 ```

 Compile and run (Enter the directory where awtk is and run the following command in the terminal):